SYCL* Foundations Code Walkthrough

 Queue and parallel_for Kernels

-A SYCL queue encapsulates all the context and states needed for kernel execution.
-By default, a queue is created and associated with an accelerator through a default selector when no parameter is passed.
-It can also take a specific device selector and an asynchronous exception handler, which is used in vector_add.
+A SYCL queue encapsulates all the necessary context and states for kernel execution.
+By default, when no parameter is passed, a queue is created and associated with an accelerator through a default selector.
+It can also accept a specific device selector and an asynchronous exception handler, as used in vector_add.

-Kernels are enqueued to the queue and executed.
-There are different types of kernels: single task kernel, basic data-parallel kernel, hierarchical parallel kernel, etc. The basic data-parallel parallel_for kernel is used in vector_add,as shown in the snippets below.
+You enqueue kernels to the queue for execution.
+Kernels come in different types: single task kernel, basic data-parallel kernel, hierarchical parallel kernel, etc. The vector_add uses the basic data-parallel parallel_for kernel, as shown in the following snippets.

 try {